LeoSaucedo/BluetoothTerminal/README.md

 ## Introduction

-This app facilitates the sending and receiving of serial messages to and from Bluetooth Serial devices, such as Arduinos.
-Though not yet tested, it should also theoretically be able to send and receive to and from Android/iOS devices.
+This app facilitates the transfer of information to and from BLE devices, such as Arduinos, Bluetooth Chips, heart rate monitors, and more, from a phone, either iOS or Android.

 ## Building from Source